 Did you know?

 - Sudden cardiac arrest claims over 3 million lives each year across the globe.
-This is about 930 every day nationwide.
+This affects over 900 people every day worldwide.

 - 95 percent of cardiac arrest victims do not recover and die.

 - For every minute a cardiac arrest victim is not defibrillated, his or her chances of survival declines by 7-10 percent.

 - Brain death starts to occur in just four to six minutes after someone experiences sudden cardiac arrest.

 - If defibrillation can be performed within the first 1-3 minutes, there is a 70-80 percent chance of survival.

 - Cardiac arrest is caused by a life-threatening abnormal heart rhythm that can result from heart attack, respiratory arrest, electrocution, drowning, choking or trauma, or it can have no known cause whatsoever and a seemingly healthy person can just collapse.

 - The use of effective bystander CPR nearly doubles a victim’s chance for surviving a sudden cardiac arrest.